triplefivedrew/triplefivedrew.github.io/_posts/2014-10-02-the-power-of-waiting.markdown

 tags: consumer behaviour sales
 image: /assets/article_images/loch-ness.jpg
 ---
-The act of purchasing is as significant to many consumers as receiving the actual product.
+The act of purchasing is as significant to many consumers as posessing the actual product.
 That feeling of receiving a focussed service which is there to help you through a transaction is often overlooked as a marketing and satisfaction tool.
 When it is used effectively, it can be very impactful.

 Take the very successful Hot Pot Restaurant chain <a href="http://www.haidilao.com/index.html">HaiDiLao</a>.
 They sell mediocre food at reasonable prices with the added gimmick that you get popcorn, internet terminals, massages and manicures whilst waiting for a table to become available.
 Except it's not a gimmick.
 They've turned a queue into a product and the process of purchasing a meal has turned into an experience of satisfaction.